NoHaxsJustAsian/Image-Processor/README.md

   - GUIController.java
     - Removed filterHelp, put getFilter into model to decouple the model from the controller.
 It helps remove one needed IFilter interface import.
     - Changed all uses of IFilters, to utilize the model's method of getFilter, to decouple the model from the controller.
+    - Changed loadProject, and offloaded any model referencing to loadProjectHelp in the model.